zSnout/v5.zsnout.com/README.md

 ## Versioning System

 zSnout uses a versioning system based on [Minecraft Java Edition](https://minecraft.net/).
+Each release is tagged as `YYwWWn` where `YY` is the last two digits of the current year, `WW` is the week number as directed by [ISO 8601](https://www.iso.org/iso-8601-date-and-time-format.html), and `n` is the release number within the week.
+For example, a release on December 23, 2021 would be tagged as `21w51a`.
+If a release already existed on that week, it would be `21w51b`, `21w51c`, etc.

-For snapshots, we use `YYwWWn` where `YY` is the year, `WW` is the week number, and `n` is the letter of this version, incrementing from `a`.
-For prereleases, we use `MAJOR.MINOR-preN` where `MAJOR` is the major version, `MINOR` is the minor version, and `N` is the prerelease number, incrementing from `1`.
-For complete releases, we use `MAJOR.MINOR` where `MAJOR` is the major version and `MINOR` is the minor version.
-We use the [ISO 8601](https://www.iso.org/iso-8601-date-and-time-format.html) standard for computing week numbers.
+The reason we don't use a standard versioning system is that a website doesn't really have a "release" concept, but we want to be able to tag particular versions of the project with a defined system.

 ## Getting the Source Code